Refuge room: the solution for your hypersensitive child?

 Cocoon bedroom: anti-stress solution for hypersensitive children

 Does your child often seem overwhelmed by their emotions or external stimuli?
-Understanding hypersensitivity in children and their specific needs allows for calmly supporting them in managing their emotions.
-Discover how to create an adapted environment, promote emotional regulation, and transform their challenges into strengths through concrete advice and personalized solutions.
+Understanding hypersensitivity in children and their specific needs allows you to calmly support them in managing their emotions.
+Discover how to create an adapted environment, promote their emotional regulation, and transform their challenges into strengths through concrete advice and personalized solutions.

 Understanding the hypersensitive child and their specific needs